placidanomaly/HPPrimeSightReduction/README.md

 ![Setting the time and timezone](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/settime.png)

 ## Planning Observations
 It can be helpful to know which celestial bodies will be visible and where ahead of an observation session with the sextant so that the bodies to be observed can be selected ahead of time.
-This is done with the **LIST_VISIBLE_BODIES** function of the **Sight Reduction** program.
+This is done with the **SIGHT_PLANNING** function of the **Sight Reduction** program.
 You will be prompted to enter the parameters for listing the bodies:

    * **Date**: the date on which the observations will be made in YYYY.MMDD format
    * **Time**: the approximate UTC time at which the observations will be made in HH°MM'SS" format
    * **Latitude**: the assumed latitude in degrees from which the observations will be made
    * **Longitude**: the assumed longitude in degrees from which the observations will be made
-   * **Elevation**: the minimum elevation in degrees of the celestial bodies to be included in the list
+   * **Altitude**: the minimum altitude in degrees of the celestial bodies to be included in the list
    * **Azimuth from**: the true heading in degrees of the beginning of a clockwise arc within which the azimuth of bodies must lie in order to be included in the list
    * **Clockwise to**: the true heading in degrees of the end of a clockwise arc within which the azimuth of bodies must lie in order to be included in the list